andrebaltieri/AgendaEventos/.github/pull_request_template.md

 - [ ] Implements unit tests
 - [ ] Does this add new dependencies?
 - [ ] Does need update readme, contributing, etc?
-- [ ] Will this feature require a new piece of infrastructure be implemented?